RULES AND REGULATIONS

 It is the policy of the Association that replacement permits will attract an admistration fee.
 The permit will not be replaced “free of charge”.
 The permit holder is responsible for his/her actions on the river.
 In the event of loss or damage to the permit this should be immediately notified to the Secretary.

-Permit holders must report all incidents of poaching to Strathclyde Police at 01698 483000.
+Permit holders must report all incidents of poaching to Police Scotland at 01698 483000.

 Permit holders must report all incidents of pollution to SEPA 0800 807060 and the U.C.A.P.A. secretary.